Korfi8267/Interstate/README.md

 ### Packages (unfinished)
 The Packages page will be a bit small, really only hosting iOffice and perhaps a collage of images I've taken.
 However it will be the location of the latest announcement, but that's subject to change.

-### Contact
-The Contact page is planned to be merged with the Home Page to save on resources and to clean up general code.

 ## Known Issues
 Surprisingly... none!
 If you found an issue you would like resolved please create one in the Issues tab.